R3BRootGroup/sofia/README.md

 [] evt->StartViewer();
 ~~~

-# Data Analysis
+# Data Analysis (ongoing work)

 Data analysis is included inside the sofia directory.
 You can find the subdirectories :

 ### sofdata

-This directory contains all the data containers for the different levels of the detection system
+This directory contains all the data containers for the different levels of the detection system.

 ### sofsource

-This directory contains all the readers
+This directory contains all the readers related to SOFIA detectors :

+- R3BSofMwpcReader for the MWPC tracking detectors
+- R3BSofTrimReader for the triple ionization chamber
+- R3BSofSciReader for the plastic scintillator located at the FRS and at the entrance of Cave-C (Start)
+- R3BSofTwimReader for the double ionization chamber located in front of target
+- R3BSofToFWReader for the large area ToF-Wall located behind GLAD

+and UCESB data structures :
+- ext_h101_sofmwpc.h
+- ext_h101_softrim.h
+- ext_h101_sofsci.h
+- ext_h101_softwim.h
+- ext_h101_softofw.h

+that allow to get data at mapped level (raw data of each detector).

 ### some details of the sofia set-up